aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Initializing the staking pool

-In testnet we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool), if you've already done this through the UI, you can igore this step and jump into "Bootstrapping validator node".
+In testnet we will have UI support to allow owner managing the staking pool, see details [here](https://aptos.dev/nodes/ait/steps-in-ait3#initialize-staking-pool), if you've already done this through the UI, you can ignore this step and jump into "Bootstrapping validator node".

-Alternatively, you can also use CLI to intialize staking pool:
+Alternatively, you can also use CLI to initialize staking pool:

 - Initialize CLI with your wallet **private key**, you can get in from Settings -> Credentials